British System

 With this style of teaching, the student becomes the protagonist of their own learning process.

-Equivalence between the British and Spanish education systems
+Validations between the British and Spanish education systems

 null